Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Throughout most of the 20th century, penny stock orders could only be placed via the phone.
 Offerings could not be legally placed in newspapers, and were mostly traded OTC.
 The highest quality penny stocks would provide only annual financial reporting—the very worst had none at all.

 But starting in the mid-90s with the growth of the Internet, penny stock trading exploded.
 Penny stock discount brokers emerged, able to offer an automated interface and much lower trading fees.
 As retail investors flooded in, market manipulation became rampant.
 Eventually, federal regulators would step in, and a string of [high profile cases](https://www.sec.gov/news/testimony/ts142000.htm) were brought against Mafia crime families that were involved in widespread penny stock manipulation schemes.

-By 1989, a survey found that Americans had been cheated out of [at least $2B a year by fraudulent penny stock schemes](http://articles.latimes.com/1989-09-08/business/fi-1942_1_penny-stock).
+Penny stock trading has been brought back under control, but it's still extremely speculative, with rampant manipulation and little regulatory oversight.

 It's worth taking a breath here.
 Why are people so drawn to penny stocks in the first place, given how fraught they are?

-As a former professional poker player, I can tell you the answer is simple: people fucking love gambling.
+As a former professional poker player, I can tell you the answer is simple: people love gambling.
 They always have and always will.
 Throughout history gambling has been stigmatized, regulated, and outlawed, but it always survives one way or another.
 People love the idea of turning around their fortunes, the rush of outsmarting the establishment.
 It hardly matters what the company does.
 Penny stocks prey on the same greedy credulity behind all get rich quick schemes.

 ![Penny stocks banner](https://sykes-wpengine.netdna-ssl.com/images/banner-tim.jpg)

 On the other side of the market, penny stocks are a gift to hustlers and scammers.
 For those manipulating markets, they don't care what about the stocks represent—they simply need a company, a ticker, and a story.
 Greed will take care of the rest.

 ## An embarrassment of riches
-In ICOs, just as penny stocks, are a two-sided market.
-Investors don't care about the coins, they just want objects of speculation to get rich on.
-Fraudsters don't care about the coins either, they just want objects of manipulation to cheat others on.
-Everyone gets what they need, and so the market bustles with activity, and no one wants to be left out.

 Here's a telling [article published in 2000](https://www.sfgate.com/business/article/Internet-Makes-Stock-Scams-Easy-Pump-and-dump-2772185.php) on common Internet pump and dump schemes.
 Let's contrast it to ICOs.

 > Before the Net, these promoters hired squads of telemarketers to push their stocks on unsuspecting investors.
 Now, it's as easy as blasting out e-mail, or if they're industrious, maintaining a Web site.

 Now it's as easy as hiring an [ICO marketing agency](https://hackernoon.com/the-top-21-icomarketing-agencies-pr-firms-ab3d41e279c9), which will manage your Telegram chat, Subreddit, Medium account, and BitcoinTalk thread.

-Don't have an organic community?
-Worry not.
+Don't have a real community?
+No problem, buy a fake one.

 ![Buying Telegram group members](https://i.imgur.com/eUymVXC.png)